marcvillareal/SyncFit/sync-fit-api/README.md

 # SyncFit Backend API

-A Spring Boot REST API for tracking workouts, monitoring progress, and sharing fitness data with friends.
+A simple Spring Boot REST API for tracking workouts, monitoring progress, and sharing fitness data with friends.

 **Pitch:** Log workouts, see weekly progress, compare with gym buddies.